Milk Boiled Corn

 Total Time 25 minutes

-Corn recipes are the flavor of summer, we make so many different side dishes from it, like Corn SuccotashMexican Corn Salad and Corn Salsa.
+Corn recipes are the flavor of summer.
+We make so many different side dishes from it, like Corn SuccotashMexican Corn Salad, and Corn Salsa.

 The next time you head to the farmer’s market and pick up sweet corn, you should boil them in milk and butter to infuse them with a rich, creamy flavor.
 If you boil corn on the cob this way, you won’t have to try to mash an extra pat of butter onto it with a fork when you sit down to eat.

-Milk Boiled Corn from above
+Milk Boiled Corn Recipe

 Yield 8 servings